-(offered every other Fall: 2025, 2027) This course treats the biblical, historical, and dogmatic dimensions of Christology and Trinitarian theology.
+This course treats the biblical, historical, and dogmatic dimensions of Christology and Trinitarian theology.
 The course aims to treat the person and mission of Jesus Christ, showing the mutual illumination and inseparability of anthropology and Christology, as well the unfolding of Trinitarian theology from the revelation of God fulfilled and completed in Christ.
-Central to the course will be an in-depth reflection on the statement of Gaudium et spes 22: "(...)
-Only in the mystery of the incarnate Word does the mystery of man take on light (...)
-Christ, the final Adam, by the revelation of the mystery of the Father and His love, fully reveals man to man himself and makes his supreme calling clear".
+Central to the course will be an in-depth reflection on the statement of Gaudium et Spes 22: "Only in the mystery of the incarnate Word does the mystery of man take on light....
+Christ, the final Adam, by the revelation of the mystery of the Father and His love, fully reveals man to man himself and makes his supreme calling clear."
 The course will thereby introduce students to an understanding of Jesus Christ as a union of two natures in one divine person, and the One Triune God as a communion of three persons in one divine nature.
-(Formerly "Theology of the Trinity.")
 3 Credits.